The Ultimate In Birding Tours

 Happily for us, ornithologists have also been hard at work in the last decades and have made some unexpected discoveries in Cambodia.
 The most exciting of these was the discovery of a good population of the legendary near-endemic Giant Ibis, the only viable remaining population of the White-shouldered Ibis and new species of wagtail, tailorbird and laughingthrush; Mekong Wagtail, Cambodian Tailorbird and Cambodian Laughingthrush respectively.

-From there we head northwestwards to Siem Reap, pausing en route in the Pursat area to visit a fine area of grassland to see the rare, localized and restricted-range Chinese Grassbird, wintering Manchurian (or White-browed) Reed Warblers and other grassland birds.
+From there we head northwestwards to Siem Reap, pausing en route in the Pursat area to visit a fine area of grassland to see the rare, localized and restricted-range Chinese Grassbird, reliable wintering Manchurian (or White-browed) Reed Warblers and other grassland birds.

 Siem Reap is situated in the northwest of the country.
-Here we will visit the waterbird colonies of Tonle Sap, home to breeding Spot-billed Pelicans, Painted Storks, Greater and Lesser Adjutants and in particular the increasingly rare Milky Stork, as well as a good area for the uncommon Asian Golden Weaver.
+Here, we will visit the waterbird colonies of Tonle Sap, home to breeding Spot-billed Pelicans, Painted Storks, Greater and Lesser Adjutants and, in particular, the increasingly rare Milky Stork, as well as a good area for the uncommon Asian Golden Weaver.

 No visit to Cambodia would be complete without an exploration of the incomparable Angkor Wat temple complex.
 The 100 or so remaining temples here are the sacred remains of what was once a much larger administrative and religious centre and are one of the world’s cultural wonders.